 Entry Requirements & How to Apply

-96 points from at least 3 A levels to include grades CC; Welsh Baccalaureate Advanced Diploma considered as the third subject
+96 points from at least two A levels to include grades CC; Welsh Baccalaureate Advanced Diploma considered as the third subject

-96 points from at least 3 Scottish Advanced Highers to include grades DD
+96 points from at least two Scottish Advanced Highers to include grades DD

 96 points from the Access to Higher Education Diploma